AML\CTF and Sanctions Compliance Statement

 SNB is committed to participating in international efforts to combat money laundering and terrorist financing.
 Towards this end, SNB has developed a Bank-wide Anti-Money Laundering and Combating Terrorist Financing Policy that is based upon the Saudi Arabian laws and regulations and compliant with international best practices such as recommendations made by the Financial Action Task Force (FATF).
 This Policy was approved by the SNB Board of Directors.

-The AML/CTF Compliance Programme has been approved by the Compliance Committee (Management Committee).
-All AML/CTF related issues are escalated to Chief Compliance Officer and subsequently forthwith referred to the Compliance Committee.
+The AML/CTF Compliance Programme has been approved by SNB Board of Directors.
+All AML/CTF related issues are escalated to Group Chief Compliance Officer and subsequently forthwith referred to the Compliance Committee.
 The Compliance Committee would then elevate these issues up to the Audit Committee (Board Committee).
 All issues are raised in writing to the Compliance Committee who meets quarterly while ad-hoc meetings can be called for whenever deemed necessary.

-The SAMA Anti-Money Laundering and Terrorist Financing Guide require that all Banks within Saudi Arabia must establish a dedicated Unit to combat money laundering and terrorist financing.
-SNB is in full compliance with this directive that a dedicated AML/CTF Department has been established with a Senior Bank Officer made primarily responsible for this Department.
+The SAMA Anti-Money Laundering and Terrorist Financing Guidelines requires that all Banks within Saudi Arabia must establish a dedicated Unit to combat money laundering and terrorist financing.
+SNB is in full compliance with this directive that a dedicated AML/CTF Division has been established with a Senior Bank Officer made primarily responsible for this Division.

-The AMLD is responsible for and principally tasked with the monitoring, investigation and reporting of suspicious or unusual transactions to the relevant Authorities.
-The AMLD is manned by espicialised human resources committed to address any and all relevant questions and issues pertaining, among others, to AML/CTF Investigations, Sanctions, AML/CTF Efficiency and AML/CTF Monitoring.
+The AML/CTF Division is responsible for and principally tasked with the monitoring, investigation and reporting of suspicious or unusual transactions to the relevant Authorities.
+The AML/CTF Division is manned by espicialised human resources committed to address any and all relevant questions and issues pertaining, among others, to AML/CTF Investigations, Sanctions, AML/CTF Efficiency and AML/CTF Monitoring.

 Anti-Bribery and Corruption